 The Company rents certain office facilities and equipment under noncancelable operating leases.
-As of December 31, 2020, approximately 86,000 square feet of office space is utilized for our sales and recruiting offices, delivery centers, and corporate headquarters.
+As of December 31, 2021, approximately 97,000 square feet of office space is utilized for our sales and recruiting offices, delivery centers, and corporate headquarters.
 All of our leases are classified as operating leases.
 The average initial lease term is four years.
 Several leases have an option to renew, at our sole discretion, for an additional term.
-Our present lease terms range from less than one year to 3.8 years with an average of 1.4 years.
+Our present lease terms range from less than one year to 5.2 years with a weighted average remaining term of 3.9 years.
 Leases with an initial term of twelve months or less are not recorded on the balance sheet.